TWUOnline/LDRS627/_pages/unit-2.md

 &lt;/ol&gt;
 Silberman text

-4.What is the difference between covering material and discovering material?
+4. What is the difference between covering material and discovering material?
 Explain how the methods differ in each approach and why the distinction is significant.

-&lt;ol start=&quot;4&quot;&gt;
- 	&lt;li&gt;Comment on this quote from Eric Jensen, author of &lt;em&gt;Brain Based Learning&lt;/em&gt; cited in Silberman p.
+5. Comment on this quote from Eric Jensen, author of &lt;em&gt;Brain Based Learning&lt;/em&gt; cited in Silberman p.
 5 “The traditional stand and delivery approach is antagonistic.
-The brain is not very god at absorbing countless bits of semantic (factual) information”.&lt;/li&gt;
+The brain is not very god at absorbing countless bits of semantic (factual) information”.
-&lt;/ol&gt;

 Brookfield text

-&lt;ol start=&quot;6&quot;&gt;
- 	&lt;li&gt;What are three connotations of power?
-Why is this information helpful to you as an adult educator?&lt;/li&gt;
+6. What are three connotations of power?
+Why is this information helpful to you as an adult educator?

- 	&lt;li&gt;What is Brookfield’s simple definition of what teaching is.
-Comment on the significance of it.&lt;/li&gt;
+7. What is Brookfield’s simple definition of what teaching is.
+Comment on the significance of it.

- 	&lt;li&gt;What four methods make teaching adults distinctive?&lt;/li&gt;
+8. What four methods make teaching adults distinctive?

- 	&lt;li&gt;Based on Brookfield’s definition (ch.
-4 pgs 90-95), describe a self-directed learning project you have done and how it made a difference to your self-confidence and understanding of yourself.&lt;/li&gt;
+9. Based on Brookfield’s definition (ch.
+4 pgs 90-95), describe a self-directed learning project you have done and how it made a difference to your self-confidence and understanding of yourself.
-&lt;/ol&gt;
-&nbsp;

-&lt;strong&gt;Reading Response Rubric  KELLY THIS IS THE SAME RUBRIC FOR EACH BIWEEKLY ASSIGNMENT - MAYBE HAVE IT IN UNIT 2 AND THEN IN WEEKS 4, 6, 8 AND 10 LINK TO THE RUBRIC TO AVOID REPETITION&lt;/strong&gt;
+&lt;strong&gt;Reading Response Rubric  &lt;/strong&gt;

+&lt;strong&gt;KELLY THIS IS THE SAME RUBRIC FOR EACH BIWEEKLY ASSIGNMENT - I SUGGEST WE HAVE IT IN UNIT 2 AND THEN IN WEEKS 4, 6, 8 AND 10 LINK TO THE RUBRIC TO AVOID REPETITION&lt;/strong&gt;

 &lt;strong&gt; &lt;/strong&gt;
 &lt;table width=&quot;0&quot;&gt;
 &lt;tbody&gt;
 &lt;tr&gt;
-&lt;td width=&quot;36&quot;&gt;&nbsp;
+&lt;td width=&quot;36&quot;&gt;&lt;strong&gt;8-10&lt;/strong&gt;&lt;/td&gt;

-&nbsp;

-&lt;strong&gt;8-10&lt;/strong&gt;&lt;/td&gt;
 &lt;td width=&quot;835&quot;&gt;Reader identifies information from the assigned reading that resonates or strikes them in a personal way and clearly explains the reason for their choices.

 The responses show superior depth of knowledge on the topic, clear synthesis and evaluation of the content read, and provide depth, breath, or new insight